toribiodiego/toribiodiego.github.io/docs/authoring/portfolio-formatting.md

 - Three complete examples
 - Quick tips for each field

+**[portfolio-list-entry-guide.md](portfolio-list-entry-guide.md)** - How to write titles, summaries, and highlights for list cards

+- Purpose of each list field
+- Length limits (summary = 1–2 lines)
+- Highlight patterns with do/don’t examples

 **Best for:** Creating your first portfolio entry or quickly adding a new project.

 ---